mohdsinad/Medical-Image-Processing/README.md

 ## Notebooks
 - DICOM Processor: Introduction to DICOM file format, reading, writing, and metadata extraction.
-- NIfTI Processor: Overview of NIfTI file format, data structure, and basic operations.
+- NIfTI Processor: Overview of NIfTI file format, reading, writing and data structure.
-- NumPy/TIFF Processor: Overview of the respective file formats and basic operations.
 - Medical Image Processor: Covers techniques like normalization, resizing, and filtering for medical images.
 Also covers fundamental computer vision operations applied to medical imaging.

 ## Contribution
 Contributions to this project are welcome!
 Please fork the repository and submit a pull request with your proposed changes.
 Areas for contribution include:

 - Additional preprocessing techniques
-- Advanced visualization methods
-- Performance optimizations
 - Documentation improvements

 ## License